MapeSVK/CourseApplication/README.md

 _________________________
 CODE DESIGN:

 The app containes 2 activities which are connected with an intent.
-The app has one entity - Rating, which implements Parcelable for intent usage.
+The app has one entity - Rating, which implements Parcelable for the intent usage.

 _________________________
 DATABASE CONNECTION:

 The app is connected to a Firebase database and each rating (row) has its own unique key.
-The app also retrieves data so therefore user is able to see an average made from all of the ratings from a database, and also total amount of rating that were made.
+The app also retrieves data so the user is able to see an average made from all ratings.

 _________________________
 VALIDATION: